yoshidonoshi/stork-editor/README.md

 - View helpful display engine information such as loaded palettes and tiles
 - Helpful documentation and workflows

+## Usage

+1. Download the latest version from [Releases](https://github.com/yoshidonoshi/stork-editor/releases)
+2. Read the [Manual](https://github.com/yoshidonoshi/stork-editor/wiki/Stork-Editor) for how to use it properly
+3. Acquire a legal copy of the game (USA r0 is best supported)
+4. Run the software.
+It should require no dependencies

 ## Building

 `cargo build --release`